Wolcott in Wayne County, New York — The American Northeast (Mid-Atlantic)

 House being moved 2003.
 For story of house being moved go to museum.
 Museum on 5994 Jefferson Street.
 Displays inside of museum.
 Hours: Winter; Saturday only 10-2.
 Summer; Wednesday & Saturday 10-2.
 Or by appointment call 315-594-9494, leave message.
 5994 Jefferson Street.
 [See link for correct website]

 Harden's Mill.
 As history tells us circa 1807, Jonathan Melvin journeyed to the area known today as Wolcott.
 He came to inspect the falls.
 He liked and purchases through the Pultney Estate, Williamson's Patent, lot #50, 500 wilderness acres, at a reduced rate, on the condition that he build a sawmill and a gristmill.
 The sawmill was placed on the north side of the falls and the grist mill on the south side.
 The area became known as Melvin's Mill.
 Mr. Melvin had three log cabins built for his workers.
-One was where the present NAPA stands, one where the entrance to the north parking lot behind the stores is today, and the third stood on the hill east of the
+One was where the present NAPA stands, one where the entrance to the north parking lot behind the stores

 The Mill changed hands a few times over the years.
 In 1945 George Harnden turned the mill over to his son, Alvis.
 It was shut down in 1960 for financial reasons.

 Not only did the mill make flour, but also chicken and cattle feed.

 In 1969 children set the mill on fire.
 There is a bit of the foundation and part of the flume still visible.

 We were unable to find any information or pictures of the sawmill.